|Riding Style||Alternative Freeride|

 Uneven Terrain: It’s a master for those that ride a crowded resort from the first chair to the painful messy last.
 If you have to weave in and out of bumps to get to the good stuff this is a great board for that.
 The thicker core doesn’t translate into a more unforgiving ride.
 It feels like the thinner core of the Skeleton Key which is great for dealing with uneven, messy snow.

 Powder: There is an amazing float with a -50mm set back on sidecut.
 Not sure what the set back on board is but I bet it’s massive.
 We felt like we were pretty far back on that soft tail.
 That combined with the big wide nose, -20mm of taper and that little bit of rocker in the nose this will float like a champ.
 The only other boards that will float better are pure powder boards with no camber in it and a massive amount of rocker.
 It’s great to have a pure powder board but this could easily be your pure powder board that also rips up groomers well.
 You get a much more balanced ride for an ever so slight drop in the effortless float to ride this.

 Switch: Not very doable switch.
 It’s better than a real swallowtail but still pretty lopsided riding the other direction.
 If you want a directional board that can ride switch pretty well the Flight Attendant is the better call.

 Pipe: We didn’t ride the pipe but I think it would be ok slashing walls on softer days for sure.

 Jumps: The pop off the tail has an easy snap but not usually that springy snap that you expect from Burton’s directional camber boards.

-So overall it’s unique design and flex could appeal to some that like a surfy ride for groomers and powder but for most you might enjoy the traditional flex and shape of the Dump Truck or Skeleton key better.
-Still we liked the ride and would of liked to spend more time on it.
+So overall it’s unique design and flex could appeal to some that like a surfy ride for groomers and powder but for most, you might enjoy the traditional flex and shape of the Dump Truck or Skeleton key better.
+Still, we liked the ride and would have liked to spend more time on it.